University of Oklahoma College of Architecture

 The Christopher C. Gibbs College of Architecture at the University of Oklahoma is the architecture unit of the University of Oklahoma in Norman.
-In 2010, it had an enrollment of 430 undergraduates and 101 graduates.
+It offers over 30 undergraduate and graduate degrees in four divisions.
+In Spring 2023, it had an enrollment of 675 undergraduates and 197 graduates.

+History

 The college as it stands now was formed in 1970 as the College of Environmental Design.
 It was renamed the College of Architecture in 1984.
-Architecture was formally established at OU in 1926 under the College of Engineering.
-In 1947, renowned architect Bruce Goff was appointed chairman of the School of Architecture.
-Currently, Hans E. Butzer serves as Dean.
+Architecture was formally established at OU in 1926 as the School of Architecture under the College of Engineering.
+The Construction Science program began in 1978, and in 1982 the Interior Design and Landscape Architecture programs were incorporated into the college.
+In 1987, the Department of Regional and City Planning moved to the College of Architecture from the College of Arts and Sciences.

-In Norman, classes are held primarily in the recently renovated Gould Hall.
+In 1943, renowned architect Bruce Goff was appointed chairman of the School of Architecture and served in that role until 1955.